CodeTogether-Inc/CodeTogether-Live/docs/docs/user-guides/teams_op.md

 ## Working with Teams

-The following information is specific to hosting and joining sessions in a team environment with CodeTogether On-Premises.
+The following information is specific to hosting and joining sessions in a team environment with CodeTogether Live On-Premises.
 Refer to the Getting Started Guide for additional information.

 ### Starting a Session